 The owners were passionate about the company they were building and their passion became my passion.
-I accepted responsibility to stretch my own experience over my nine years and four management positions.
-Success was defined not only as ROI, but as the:
+I accepted responsibility to stretch my own experience.
+My success was defined not only as ROI, but as the:

 – Pride and joy in the work being created

 – Opportunity to work alongside talented artists, developers and managers